flairNLP/transformer-ranker/examples/03-advanced.md

 | H-score                    | ✓                  | ✗              | ✗              |
 | LogME                      | ✓                  | ✓              | ✗              |

-To choose a different transferability metric, use the `estimator` parameter when running the ranker:
+To use a different transferability metric, set the `estimator` parameter when running the ranker:

 ```python3
 result = ranker.run(language_models, estimator="logme")